 What's happening in Sierra Leone

-Sierra Leone has the highest maternal mortality ratio in the world, making it one of the most dangerous places to give birth.
+Sierra Leone has one of the highest maternal mortality ratio in the world with 1,120 maternal deaths per 100,000 live births, making it one of the most dangerous places to give birth.

 To increase their chances of survival, all pregnant women and adolescents in Sierra Leone – including the poorest and hardest to reach – must have access to the care they need.
 This includes skilled birth attendants and safe clinics equipped to cope with emergencies during pregnancy and childbirth.

 Recent crises such as Ebola revealed the challenges in maintaining even the most basic health services.
 More than ever, strengthening the accountability for these services is critical to improving the chances of survival for Sierra Leone’s mothers and newborns.